 - Death by Adaptation: Downplayed in the black-skinned Nomu's case.
 Its fate isn't clear in the manga, but the anime show its death.

-- Growing Muscles Sequence: One of the white-skinned Nomu's Quirks allows it to do this temporarily.
+- Growing Muscles Sequence: One of its Quirks allows it to do this temporarily.

 - Healing Factor: The black-skinned one has a regeneration Quirk, a common trait among black-skinned Nomu.

-- Logical Weakness: Kill It with Fire works great against the black Nomu because to regenerate it needs something to regenerate from.
+- Logical Weakness: Kill It with Fire works great against the black-skinned Nomu because to regenerate it needs something to regenerate from.
 Its Healing Factor doesn't work if it's been reduced to ashes.

 - Overly Long Tongue: One of the white-skinned Nomu's Quirks gives it this, effectively making it tongue-web.

-- Sole Survivor: In the anime, the white-skinned Nomu is the only one not to be killed, and instead is captured.
+- Sole Survivor: The white-skinned Nomu, in the anime at least, is the only one not to be killed, and instead is captured.
 This may also be true in the manga, as the black-skinned Nomu's fate is ambiguous (in the anime, Endeavor kills it by searing its head off).

-- Was Once a Man: All of them are this, but the Winged Nomu is notable.
-It's implied in the Volume 7 omake that it may have once been the kid with wings - Tsubasa - who used to hang out with Bakugo and Deku back when they were children.
+- Was Once a Man: While all Nomu are this, but the winged Nomu is notable, as it's implied in the Volume 7 omake that it may have once been the kid with wings - Tsubasa - who used to hang out with Bakugo and Deku back when they were children.

 - Wind from Beneath My Wings: The winged Nomu can use its wings to create blasts of air to push back foes and fan fires.